christian-bernstein/bernie-sql-editor/bernie-sql-editor-ton/src/main/java/de/christianbernstein/bernie/how-to-event.md

 Create an event handler class using `dynamic` context.</br>
-**Important:** Creating event handlers in the dynamic context isn't tested yet, it might not work properly of have unwanted side effects!
+**Important:** Creating event handlers in the dynamic context isn't tested yet, it might not work properly and has unwanted side effects!
-Working with locally stored variables can create problems, if the construct-phase is called twice or the class is instantiated more than once.
+Working with locally stored variables can create problems if the construct-phase is called twice or the class is instantiated more than once.

 ```java